RSS Feed

 We stopped for a break at this lonely pub

 A detour through Dartmoor allows us to see the green-spreading rolling moors and the sheep and wild ponies.
-We stop at the top of Dartmoor, in the middle of nowhere, at a little pub … if you’ve ever seen “An American Werewolf in London,” this is that kind of pub, without the creepy inhabitants.
+At the top of Dartmoor, in the middle of nowhere, we stop at a little inn … if you’ve ever seen “An American Werewolf in London,” this will remind you of it, but without the creepy inhabitants.
 There is something absolutely fascinating about this kind of place…

 A view over the moors